adamzweiger/adamzweiger.github.io/posts/creating-and-defeating-hexhunt.md

 From that and more playing around with different inputs, it can be deduced that the score is related to the set of all words that can be produced by connecting adjacent letters on the board.
 Writing a program that finds every such word is helpful in determining exactly what the scoring mechanism is.
 It's still possible to get a very high score without knowing exactly what the scoring function is, but much harder.

-With enough trial and error, especially with the help of a program, it can be determined that score is likely the sum of the lengths of all words[^1] that can be produced by connecting adjacent letters.
+With enough trial and error, especially with the help of a program, it can be determined that score is likely the sum of the lengths of all words that can be produced by connecting adjacent letters.

 ## Inspiration